-Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Tel Aviv, State of Israel on the 18 day of March, 2013.
+Pursuant to the requirements of the Securities Act of 1933, the Registrant has duly caused this Registration Statement to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Tel Aviv, State of Israel on the 19th day of March, 2013.
+MICRONET ENERTEC TECHNOLOGIES, INC.

-MICRONET

-ENERTEC

-Name: David Lucatz

-TECHNOLOGIES,Title: Chairman, President and INC.

-Chief Executive Officer
+By: /s/ David Lucatz Name: David Lucatz Title: Chairman, President and Chief Executive Officer